The history of ‘Buckby’ watercans

 Larger ‘Buckby’ watercans

-Larger watercans make a real statement, they include a castle panel, large sections of decoration plus an inscription.
-Consequently, it is not surprising these larger cans have found homes around the globe; from Australia to Norway, and Switzerland to the west coast of the USA.
-They include a traditional castle scene and personalisation.
-Obviously, you don’t need a boat to own a watercan, my cans have found their homes in gardens, inglenook fireplaces and kitchen tables.
+Larger watercans make a real statement, they include a castle panel, sections of decoration plus an inscription.
+Consequently, it’s not surprising larger cans have found homes around the globe.
+I have posted watercans in all sizes to various places including: Australia, Norway, Switzerland and the USA.
+Obviously, you don’t need a boat to own a watercan, my cans have found their homes in gardens, inglenook fireplaces and on kitchen tables.

 Repaints and restoration

-Nowadays it is hard to buy watercans, as a result I am more than happy to repaint or restore your own watercan.
-Because watercans are metal and left outside, the constant expansion and contraction of the metal will, over time, cause the paint to lift.
+Nowadays it is hard to buy new watercans.
+I am always happy to repaint or restore your own or one you have sourced.
+Often left outside, changes in temperature can cause paint to lift on watercans.
 In the past I have totally stripped cans to repaint them, or undertaken minor restoration work.
-Unfortunately, once the paint has begun to lift it is very hard to preserve old paintwork.
+Unfortunately, once the paint has begun to lift it is very hard to preserve the old paintwork.
 Contact me for more details.

 Below, is a one gallon watercan that came to me for a full repaint.
 My customer wanted the painting to be as close to the original as possible.